Repeating Fast Radio Bursts from Collapses of the Crust of a Strange Star

-Usov found that for electromagnetic waves propagating in the hot strange quark matter, only high-frequency photons ($> 18.5$ MeV) could be efficiently emitted~\citep{Usov98,Usov01b}, i.e., the SS surface is a dim X-ray source.
-It was thus pointed out that the emission from the heated SS surface should be dominated by the positive-negative electron ($e^+e^-$) pairs created in an extremely strong electric field at the surface.
-The flux of $e^+e^-$ pairs from unit SS surface is estimated as~\citep{Usov98}
+Usov discussed bare SSs and found that for electromagnetic waves propagating in the hot strange quark matter, only high-frequency photons ($> 18.5$ MeV) could be efficiently emitted\cite{f27,f28}, i.e., the bare SS surface is a dim X-ray source.
+It was thus pointed out that the emission from the heated SS surface should be dominated by the $e^+e^-$ pairs created in an extremely strong electric field at the surface.
+The flux of $e^+e^-$ pairs from unit SS surface is estimated as\cite{f28}